 There are additional rules about working hours if you are doing door-to-door sales, modelling, theatrical performances or entertainment work.
 Click here for more information.

-You can work full-time after you have completed year 10 or when you turn 17, whichever occurs earlier.
+You can work full-time after you turn 17.

-For information and advice about the Fair Work System including your rights, entitlements and obligations, visit the Fair Work Ombudsman website or call the Fair Work Info line on 13 13 94.
+For information and advice about your rights, entitlements and obligations as an employee, check out the Fair Work Ombudsman website or call the Fair Work Info line on 13 13 94.

 If you are under 25 and you are unsure about your rights or responsibilities or what to do next, you can get free, confidential legal advice here.